Accommodations

 Wheelchair accessible locations are available for all Lincoln Center performances.
 Wheelchair loans may also be requested at most venues.

-To ensure emergency evacuation safety, at most venues, ushers will check mobility devices when patrons reach their seats, and will return devices upon request, during breaks in the performance, and at the performance end.
+At most venues, ushers will check mobility devices when patrons reach their seats, and will return devices upon request, during breaks in the performance, and at the performance end.

-All Lincoln Center venues have accessible seat locations available.
 Most accommodation and purchasing queries can be addressed by box office personnel at the theater you are visiting, by online ticketing directly from the presenter’s website, or by contacting Lincoln Center’s Guest Experience line at 212-875-5456.

 Large Print & Braille Programs